 First Alternate Agent's name and relationship:

+Address:

 Telephone number(s):

+retephone number(s).

 Second Alternate Agent's name and relationship:

+Address:

 Telephone number(s):

 Each alternate shall have and exercise all of the authority conferred in this Advance Directive and Health Care Power of Attorney.
 Any person can rely on a statement by any alternate agent named above that he or she is properly acting under this document and such person does not have to make any further investigation or inquiry.